Intel-bigdata/SSM/supports/How_TO_RUN.md

 ## Necessary Components

 ### HDFS
-Assueme HDFS is correctly deployed, and its namenode is available on `{namenode.rpcserver:port}`.
+Assume HDFS is correctly deployed, and its namenode is available on `{namenode.rpcserver:port}`.
 Please make sure that SSM can connect to namenode.

 ### MetaStore
 SSM need a metstore to store the metadata of SSM.
 Currently, we uses mysql as its metastore.
 Please ensure that mysql is correctly installed, and SSM can access to mysql.